ronaldbosma/blog/content/blog/deploy-apim-client-certificate-in-key-vault-with-azure-pipeline/index.md

         --password '$(clientCertificatePassword)'
 ```

-It's important to note that in Key Vault a secret and a certificate can not have the same name.
-If you try to import a certificate with the same name as an existing secret, you'll get an error.
+It's important to note that when you import a certificate, an addressable key and secret are also created with the same name.
+If you try to import a new certificate with the same name as an existing secret, you'll get an error.
+See [About Azure Key Vault certificates](https://learn.microsoft.com/en-us/azure/key-vault/certificates/about-certificates) for more information.

 If you execute the pipeline now, you might get the following error: